 Thursday, May 17, 2018, 15.00 hour: Mini-Symposium on the occasion of the opening of the Green Gas Facility of Hoogheemraadschap Delfland, Vlaardingen

 Wednesday, June 20, 2018: Presentation for Staff and External Guests of Ragn-Sells (Sweden), Stockholm.
 You can view and download the presentation below:

 More presentations soon will become available in the form of pdf-documents, which may be downloaded without any costs.

-Wednesday, July 11, 2018: 11.00 hour: Presentation at the occasion of the opening of the Reshare Textile Sorting Center (Salvation Army), Deventer
+Deventer, July 11, 2018: 11.00 hour: Presentation at the occasion of the opening of the new Reshare Textile Sorting Center (Salvation Army);

 the Hague (the Netherlands) – 20 September 2018 – Presentation of Challenging Changes, also as a piece of work after retiring from politics and other functions, for the Probus Group the Hague;